-It's not just the Jews.
 It's not just the hope of Israel.
-This is the hope of the whole world.
-Some other people fight for justice and equality.

-But they never find perfect justice and equality.
-Because this world is still full of sin.
-And justice ends because the world is not eternal.
-The kingdom of Jesus, on the other hand, is characterized by perfect justice.
+This is the hope of the whole world. some other people fight for justice and equality, but they never find perfect justice and equality because the world is still full of sin and justice ends because the world is not eternal.

-Because sin has been defeated by the king.
-And the justice lasts because the kingdom is eternal.
-Some people simply look for meaning in life.
+The kingdom of God, the kingdom of Jesus is characterized by perfect justice because sin has been defeated by the king there. and the justice lasts because the kingdom is eternal.

-But real meaning is not found in temporary things.
-Because if we put meaning in temporary things, life becomes meaningless when those things end or die.
+Some people simply look for meaning in life, but real meaning is not found in temporary things because if we put meaning in temporary things, life becomes meaningless when those things end or die.

-[20:18] Meaning is found in eternal things.
-Meaning is found in eternal things.
-And the kingdom of Jesus is eternal.
-Because he's risen from the dead and he lives forever.

-And those who follow him will live forever.
-And our love for each other in that kingdom will last forever.
-And everything that we work for and we achieve in Jesus for the kingdom will last forever.
+[20:22] Meaning is found in eternal things and the kingdom of Jesus is eternal because he's risen from the dead and he lives forever and those who follow him will live forever and our love for each other in that kingdom will last forever and everything that we work for and we achieve in Jesus for the sake of the kingdom will last forever.

 That's a meaningful life if you ask me.
-And so do you believe?
+So if you haven't believed, do you believe in Jesus?
 Do you follow Jesus?

-If you haven't made a decision yet, I would encourage you to do so.
+If you haven't made a decision yet, I'd encourage you to do so.

 Don't harden your hearts like the Jews in this passage did.

-Follow Jesus.
-Join the kingdom.
-And eternity is yours in him.
+Follow Jesus, join the kingdom and eternity is yours.

 And if you have believed and followed Jesus, do participate in the spread of the gospel.

-[21:23] Your family and your friends need to hear about the good news of the eternal kingdom of Jesus as well.
+Your family and friends also need to hear about the good news of the eternal kingdom of Jesus as well.

 The book of Acts ends with verse 30 and 31.

-It says, For two whole years Paul stayed there in his own rented house and welcomed all who came to see him.
-He proclaimed the kingdom of God and taught about the Lord Jesus Christ.
+For two whole years, Paul stayed there in his own rented house and welcomed all who came to see him.

+[21:48] He proclaimed the kingdom of God and taught about the Lord Jesus Christ, the two repeated points there, with all boldness and without hindrance.
-The two points that are repeated here.
-With all boldness and without hindrance.
-At first it seems quite ironic that it ends with the words, Paul proclaimed the kingdom without hindrance.

-And yet we know that he's still under house arrest.
+At first, it seems quite ironic that it ends with the words, Paul proclaimed the kingdom without hindrance and yet we know that he's still under house arrest.
 He's still not free to go wherever he'd like to proclaim the gospel.

 Isn't that a hindrance?
-Well, again, when we remember that the story is not about Paul, but about the spread of the gospel, we realize that even when Paul is facing a physical hindrance, the gospel that he carries is not.
+Well, again, when we remember that it's not about Paul, it's about the spread of the gospel, then we realize that even when Paul is facing a physical hindrance, the gospel that he carries is not.

-Theologian C.K.
-Barrett says, Preachers may be persecuted, imprisoned, even killed, but the word of God is not bound.
+People keep coming to Paul even though Paul can't go to them. theologian C.K.
+Barrett says, preachers may be persecuted, imprisoned, even killed, but the word of God is not bound.

-[22:52] That's what without hindrance means.
-It's not about Paul.
-It's about the gospel.
+That's what without hindrance means.
+It's not about Paul, it's about the gospel.
 And that opens the story to our participation.
-We too ought to participate in the proclamation of the gospel through talking about Jesus with the people around us.
+We, too, ought to participate in the proclamation of the gospel through talking about Jesus to the people around us.